An Augmented Rating System for Test cricket: adapting the Glicko rating system: Background and Motivation

 If the gap between the ratings ($r_A$ and $r_B$) of the two teams, say A and B, before the series was at least 40 points, and without loss of generality assuming $r_A > r_B$, then the updated ratings are:

 {\bf WTC Ratings System Followed by ICC:} The ICC started allotting points to teams on a per-series basis at the start of the first Test Championship cycle in 2019 but later changed it to allotting points on a per-match basis.
-The points score are 12/6/4/0 for Win/Tie/Draw/Loss.
+The points score are 12/6/4/0 for Win/Tie/Draw/Loss\footnote{Read ICC's playing conditions here: \href{https://www.icc-cricket.com/about/cricket/rules-and-regulations/playing-conditions}{https://www.icc-cricket.com/about/cricket/rules-and-regulations/playing-conditions}}.

+The scheme is transparent and easy to administer but the rating update depends on the match and series result alone, and its piecewise form changes abruptly at the 40-point rating gap.
+It makes no allowance for the uncertainty in a team's current rating or any exogenous condition, notably home advantage and the advantage of winning a toss ahead of a match.
+Addressing these factors is the aim of the framework developed in the remainder of this paper.